As lawmakers visit Texas tent city, first group of migrant girls arrives

 “The federal agencies in charge of this whole process need to provide Congress a complete list of each of the children with all their information and their parents’ information so that we can go back and audit and make sure they’re being reunited with their parents,” said Castro.

 Also on the Saturday visit to Tornillo were Reps.
-Stephanie Murphy (D-Fla.) and Kathleen Rice (D-N.Y.).
+Stephanie Murphy (D-Fla.) and Kathleen Rice (D-N.Y.), and Sen. Tom Udall (D-N.M.)